Dspocean/Employee-Attrition-Prediction/README.md

 •	Carried out Data Preprocessing & EDA to recognized various patterns in the data.
 •	As it is binary classification dataset, for prediction implemented classification Algorithms.
 •	Resolved class Imbalance problem via SMOTE Upsampling Technique.
-•	Logistic Regression is the best fit model with the highest accuracy 89.1%.
+•	Achieved the highest accuracy of 89.1% using Logistic Regression.